TheRacingLion/Discord-SelfBot/README.md

 #### Linux / Mac

-Executable files are kind of weird in linux, and users most likely use console to do their work, so to setup this selfbot on linux or mac open a terminal in the directory you downloaded the files to and type `npm i`.
+Executable files are kind of weird in Linux, and users most likely use console to do their work, so to setup this selfbot on linux or mac open a terminal in the directory you downloaded the files to and type `npm i`.
 Once it is finished you can start the selfbot by using `npm start` or `node self.js`.
 If you did everything correctly, the bot should start up fine.

 # Commands

 All commands get logged to console, are case insensentive and are tested to see if the owner of the bot was the one who triggered the command.
-It should be easy to create commands if you know the basics of javascript.
+It should be easy to create commands if you know the basics of JavaScript.
 The library used is [**Eris**](https://abal.moe/Eris/docs/CommandClient#function-registerCommand).

 ### - Default Commands -